ente3000/VGMLoader/README.md

 Check out the [Releases](https://github.com/TheLastZombie/VGMLoader/releases) tab for Windows executables and source code downloads!

-If you're familiar with the command line and prefer youtube-dl for downloading, you can also use [my custom fork](https://github.com/TheLastZombie/youtube-dl/tree/khinsider).
+If you're familiar with the command line and prefer youtube-dl for downloading, you can also use [my extractor](https://github.com/TheLastZombie/VGMLoader/blob/master/khinsider.py).

 ## Usage